-Please see the note at the beginning of this user guide relating to historical quarterly specific questions.
+Please see the note at the beginning of this user guide relating to historical guarterly specific guestions.

 TUPRES - Whether other people at workplace are members of trade union or staff association

 FREQUENCY: Autumn quarters only from Autumn 93

 COVERAGE: Applies to all respondents in employment who are not a member of a staff association of trade union.